jasonhand/twitch/ep04/README.md

 ![EarthDay](img/header.jpg)

-In this episode we'll attempt to collect public twitter information, export the data to JSON, and import data in to Cosmos DB for querying.
+In this recording we'll attempt to collect information from the Twitter API, export the data to JSON, and import data in to Cosmos DB for querying.

+## Azure Machine Learning Studio

+Our first step will be to collect the data.
+We will use a Jupyter notebook (based on this repo) to generate a list (JSON) of tweets based on a search term.
+In our example, we'll use `#EarthDay`.

 1. Create Azure Machine Learning Workspace
-2. Import notebook
+2. Import notebook (from local drive)
-3. Create VM
+3. Create VM ("compute")
-4. Configure notebook
+4. Configure & Execute notebook
-5. Collect data (using pythong notebook, Tweepy, and the Twitter API)
-6. Save results to json, csv, and npy (list of unique IDs)
+5. Download JSON file

+## Cosmos DB

-7. Create Cosmos DB (I already have one to use)
+1. Create Cosmos DB (I already have one to use)
-8. Create new item
+2. Create new item
-9. Attempt upload of json file (it's too big)
+3. Attempt upload of json file (it's too big)

+## Create Windows 10 Virtual Machine

-10. Set up Windows VM
+1. Set up Windows VM
-11. Downlod and install RDP client on Mac
+2. Downlod and install RDP client on Mac
-12. Connect to Windows machine
+3. Connect to Windows machine

+## Migrate JSON data to Cosmos DB

-13. Download and install the Document DB Data Migration Tool
+1. Download and install the Document DB Data Migration Tool
-14. Download json file
+2. Download json file
-15. Import json file to Cosmos DB
+3. Import json file to Cosmos DB
-16. View Data Explorer in Cosmos Db
+4. View Data Explorer in Cosmos Db
-17. Query data
+5. Query data

+## Clean up

-18. Rotate API keys
+1. Rotate API keys

 Resources: